How to Sell a House By Owner in Maine

 Why sell a house by owner in Maine?

-For some homeowners in Maine, selling by owner offers the appeal of saving money on real estate agent commissions.
+For some Maine homeowners, selling by owner offers the appeal of saving money on real estate agent commissions.
 By bypassing an agent, you can avoid Realtor fees.
 However, your savings may be less than you think.

 In addition, a FSBO sale can give you more control over the transaction and provide a sense of extreme satisfaction.
 But before you jump in, it’s important to weigh the pros and cons.